-The Company has acquired three new projects Yaraloola, Buddadoo and KingX, and controls the exploration on the three projects.
-In addition, the Company will continue to review other potential projects with the object of increasing shareholder value.
+The Company has three projects Yaraloola, Buddadoo and KingX, and controls the exploration on the three projects.
+In addition, the Company is in the process of finalising acquisition of the Shepherds Well and Yarrie projects.
+The Company will continue exploration of all projects and also to review other potential projects with the object of increasing shareholder value.